system dot gay

 Switching between headmates usually happens spontaneously and involuntarily for us, though it has become more intentional and distinct as our system has developed.
 Often, a switch is triggered by changes in emotion, conversations, or specific situations that resonate differently with our headmates.
 For example, during a conversation, one of us might naturally step forward if the topic aligns more closely with their interests, feelings, experiences, or comfort levels.

 We also co-front regularly, particularly Zari and Ethan who are co-conscious about 20-30% of the time.
 During co-fronting, both headmates are fully aware of what's happening and can communicate internally about who takes the lead in conversations or situations.
-This collaborative approach has become an established part of how our system functions.
+This collaborative approach has become an important part of how our system functions.

 You might notice quick shifts in our mood, interests, vocabulary, or style of interaction — this is completely normal for our system.
 Switches can often take a few seconds, during which we aren't particularly aware and are actively dissociative.